Skip to content

 • The COVID-19 pandemic has had a significant effect on altering patterns of food buying, food-related practices and consumption.
 Positive changes in practices included an increase in families eating together.
 Negative impacts included an increase in food insecurity and reliance on food assistance as families experienced a drop in income due to loss of employment.
 These findings have implications for research, which should be carried out to investigate the wider and longer-term impacts of the COVID-19 pandemic on food and consumer behaviours, dietary practices and food insecurity.

-Download the report: Exploring the world of food (PDF, 2.7MB)
+Exploring the world of food [PDF]

 Safefood Logo